Aberystwyth: Churches

 Aberystwyth parish church is St Michael's and All Angels, located in Laura Place.
-The parish was a Rectoral Benefice until 2019, incorporating the anglican churches of Holy Trinity, Santes Fair (services in Welsh) and Saint Anne's, Penparcau.
+The parish was a Rectoral Benefice until 2019, incorporating the Anglican churches of Holy Trinity, Santes Fair (services in Welsh) and Saint Anne's, Penparcau.
 The Rectoral Benefice has now been converted to a local ministry area (LMA).
 The church was built between 1886 and 1890, replacing an earlier church.
 It was designed in a Gothic Revival style and is a Grade II listed building.

-In addition to the anglican churches, there are many existing and former Welsh Calvanistic Methodist chapels that have these days merged into Saint David's (United Reformed) and Capel y Morfa (Welsh language services).
+In addition to the Anglican churches, there are many existing and former Welsh Calvinistic Methodist chapels that have these days merged into Saint David's (United Reformed) and Capel y Morfa (Welsh language services).
 A former Calvinistic Methodist Sunday school house, Ysgoldy Tanycae, is now the meeting place of the Elim Pentecostal church.
-Meanwhile there is a Wesleyan Methodist church, Saint Paul's Methodist Centre, located in Bath Street.
-An independent baptist church is located in Alfred Place.
+Meanwhile, there is a Wesleyan Methodist church, Saint Paul's Methodist Centre, located on Queens Road.
+An Independent Baptist church is located in Alfred Place.
 In 2021, amid some controversy, Aberystwyth's Catholic church, Saint Winefride's, was closed and the congregation relocated to a new-build church located in Penparcau.

-There are a number of other smaller congregations, and many former churches that have now been converted to alternative use, such as the Academy bar.
+There are a number of other smaller congregations, and many former churches that have now been converted to alternative use, such as the academy bar.